dessyfitriaya/leetcode-database/README.md

 # Leetcode
-this is a repo for my learning progress on Leetcode (Python, SQL, pandas)
+this is a repo for my learning progress on Leetcode